Pareiasauromorpha

-Pareiasauromorpha is a group of parareptilian amniotes from the Permian.
+Pareiasauromorpha is a clade of 'parareptiles' from the Permian.
 It includes genera found all over the world, with many genera from Asia and South Africa.
-The clade was first used as a group by Linda A. Tsuji in 2011, in order to group the family Nycteroleteridae (nycteroleters) and the superfamily Pareiasauroidea (pareiasaurs).
-Pareiasauromorpha is considered to be a monophyletic node, the sister group to procolophonoids.
+The clade was first used as a group by Linda A. Tsuji in 2011 to group the family Nycteroleteridae (nycteroleters) and the superfamily Pareiasauroidea (pareiasaurs).
+Pareiasauromorpha is considered to be a monophyletic clade, the sister group to Procolophonoidea.

 Classification

 Pareiasauromorpha was first used to define a group of parareptilians in 2011 by Linda A. Tsuji.
 The next year, Tsuji and her colleagues used Pareiasauromorpha as a node inside Procolophonia.
 In their 2012 publication, Tsuji et al. defined it as a monophyletic node containing "nycteroleters" (the family Nycteroleteridae) and "pareiasaurs" (in the superfamily Pareiasauroidea).

 Nycteroleteridae

 Nycteroleteridae is a family, commonly called "nycteroleters", classified in Pareiasauromorpha.
-The group includes the genera Emeroleter, Nycteroleter, Bashykroleter, Rhipaeosaurus, Macroleter, and "Bashykroleter" mesensis.
-The genus Tokosaurus is often classified as the sister taxon to Macroleter, but is actually more likely a juvenile of the later.
+The group includes the genera Emeroleter, Nycteroleter, Bashkyroleter, Rhipaeosaurus, Macroleter, and "Bashkyroleter" mesensis.
+The genus Tokosaurus is often classified as the sister taxon to Macroleter, but is actually more likely a juvenile of the latter.
 Bashykroleter, including both species, is now considered paraphyletic, as "B." mesensis is more closely related to other genera than the type species B. bashkyricus.